Mars landing: Landing challenges

 In 2018, NASA successfully landed the InSight lander on the surface of Mars, re-using Viking-era technology.
 But this technology cannot afford the ability to land large number of cargoes, habitats, ascent vehicles and humans in case of crewed Mars missions in near future.
 In order to improve and accomplish this intent, there is need to upgrade technologies and launch vehicles.
-For a successive soft-landing using current technology, some of the considerable factors for a lander such as:
+Some of the criteria for a lander performing a successful soft-landing using current technology are as follows: